sepehrkrz/CIROH-DevCon-GitHub/Exercise1.md

-## Exercise 1: Initializing a Git Repository, Making Changes, and Pushing to GitHub (GitHub Website Only)
+## Exercise 1: Initializing a Git Repository, Making Changes, and Pushing to GitHub

 **Objective:**
 To practice initializing a Git repository, making changes to files, committing those changes, and pushing the repository to GitHub entirely through the GitHub website interface.